-Regularly featured in front of the orchestra, Rowe’s numerous solo appearances with the BSO include the American premiere performances of Elliott Carter’s Flute Concerto; the Ligeti Concerto for Flute and Oboe; Gabriela Lena Frank’s Illapa, Tone Poem for Flute and Orchestra; and Mozart’s Flute and Harp Concerto, K.299 as well as the G major flute concerto, K.313.
-She has also joined violinist Pinchas Zuckerman and her BSO colleagues in performances of Bach’s Brandenburg Concerti Nos.
+Regularly featured in front of the orchestra, Rowe’s numerous solo appearances with the BSO include the American premiere of Elliott Carter’s Flute Concerto; the Ligeti Double Concerto for Flute and Oboe; Gabriela Lena Frank’s Illapa, Tone Poem for Flute and Orchestra; Frank Martin's Concerto for Seven Wind Instruments, Timpani, Percussion and Strings; the Mozart Flute and Harp Concerto; and Mozart’s G major flute concerto.
+She has also joined violinist Pinchas Zuckerman and her BSO colleagues in performances of Bach’s Brandenburg Concertos Nos.
 2 and 5.
 In the 2017 season she is featured on the BSO’s opening night gala, performing Bernstein’s Halil, and she performs the Mozart Flute and Harp Concerto with the orchestra in Tokyo, Japan.
 Rowe's other recent solo work includes concerto performances with the Boston Classical Orchestra and the Oregon Mozart Players.

-A member of the Boston Symphony Chamber Players, Rowe can be heard in a wide variety of chamber works throughout the season at NEC’s Jordan Hall and in several recordings, including the recently released Grammy-nominated 20th-century French album, Profanes et Sacrées.
+As a member of the Boston Symphony Chamber Players, Rowe can be heard in a wide variety of chamber works throughout the season at NEC’s Jordan Hall, and in several chamber music recordings, including the Grammy-nominated 20th Century French album, Profanes et Sacrées.
 She can also be heard on a number of recent BSO recordings, most notably the two Grammy-winning recordings of Shostakovich symphonies released within the past two years.

-Noted for her insightful teaching, Rowe attracts flute students from around the country to her lessons and masterclasses.
-She currently serves on the faculties of New England Conservatory and the Tanglewood Music Center, and is a regular guest artist at the National Orchestral Institute of Music and the New World Symphony.
-She has previously taught at both the Peabody Conservatory of Music and the University of Maryland.
+Rowe is noted for her insightful teaching, attracting students from around the country to her lessons and masterclasses.
+She works with students at both New England Conservatory and the Tanglewood Music Center and is a regular guest instructor at the New World Symphony.
+She previously taught at both the Peabody Conservatory of Music and the University of Maryland.

 B.M.
 (Trustee Scholar), University of Southern California.
 Studies with Jim Walker.
 Former faculty of Peabody Conservatory of Music, University of Maryland.
 Also faculty and guest artist at Tanglewood Music Center, National Orchestral Institute of Music, New World Symphony.